mcnuttandrew/critical-hci-vis-class/prep.md

 Troubling Collaboration: Matters of Care for Visualization Design Study

 An Empire Built On Sand: Reexamining What We Think We Know About Visualization

-Data is Personal: Attitudes and Perceptions of Data Visualization in Rural Pennsylvania

 Data Hunches: Incorporating Personal Knowledge into Visualizations